jiasong18/Ant-Media-Server-Wiki/Adaptive-Bitrate-Streaming.md

 ![HLS Adaptive Streaming Schema](images/HLSsegmentedvideodelivery.png)

 ## How WebRTC & HLS Adaptive Streaming Works
 Ant Media Server supports adaptive streaming in both WebRTC and HLS formats.
 On the other hand, there is a _slight difference between WebRTC and HLS adaptive streaming_.
 In WebRTC, Ant Media Server measures the player's bandwidth and selects the optimum quality according to the player's bandwidth.
-On the contrary, in HLS, player measures the its bandwidth and fetches the optimum quality from the server.
+On the contrary, in HLS, player measures its bandwidth and fetches the optimum quality from the server.

 ## How to enable Adaptive Bitrate